ARCHIVES: HILCHOS TZNIYUS FOR MALES / HILCHOS TESHUVA

 In fact, the greater a person is in Torah and Mitzvos and closeness to Hashem, the more intensely the Yetzer Hara tries to affect him, especially in these vital areas of Kedusha and Tzniyus.
 (See Talmud Sukkah 52a and Kidushin 81a.
 See also Sefer Seder Hayom Perek Seder Hanhogas Halaila)

-2) Thus, even someone who has in the past transgressed these Halachos and finds it difficult to now begin being careful in these areas all at once and make a total turnaround in his way of life, must begin turning around slowly and make significant changes in his behavior until he achieves total compliance with the Halachos.
+2) Thus, even someone who has in the past transgressed these Halachos - even multiple or countless times - and finds it difficult to now begin being careful in these areas all at once and make a total turnaround in his way of life, must begin turning around slowly and make significant changes in his behavior until he achieves total compliance with the Halachos.
 (See Mishlei 4:26 and Rambam Hilchos Dei’os Perek 2)

 Even after starting to get on the right path it often happens that one will slip or fall into old behavior patterns; he must get up and start again no matter how many times it takes.